MaxBittker/NeuralNets/README.md

 the network has 4 input nodes, 6 hidden nodes (4 choose 2), and 3 output nodes

 ###Momentum
+I did not experience my gradient descent getting stuck in local minima so I did not implement momentum

 ###Regularization:
 5% randomization is added to datapoints before training to avoid overfitting